Sahilpillai006/gesture-alphabet-selector/README.md

 Use the supported gestures to construct a word.

-Press Esc to exit the application.
+Press `Esc` to exit the application.

 ---

-Limitations
+## Limitations

 This project is an experimental hobby project and has some limitations:

-Letter selection depends on the position of the index finger relative to the circular interface.
+* Letter selection depends on the position of the index finger relative to the circular interface.

-Hand detection can be affected by lighting and camera quality.
+* Hand detection can be affected by lighting and camera quality.

-Only one hand is processed at a time.
+* Only one hand is processed at a time.

-The gesture recognition uses simple landmark position checks.
+* The gesture recognition uses simple landmark position checks.

-The system is not intended to replace a conventional keyboard or text input system.
+* The system is not intended to replace a conventional keyboard or text input system.
+* The project does not recognize sign language alphabet gestures.

 ---

-Future Upgrades
+## Future Upgrades

 Possible improvements include:

-Improve gesture recognition reliability.
+* Improve gesture recognition reliability.

-Add configurable gesture controls.
+* Add configurable gesture controls.

-Add word suggestions and autocomplete.
+* Add word suggestions and autocomplete.

-Support more advanced text input.
+* Support more advanced text input.

-Improve the visual interface.
+* Improve the visual interface.

-Add configurable alphabet layouts.
+* Add configurable alphabet layouts.

-Add support for multiple languages.
+* Add support for multiple languages.

-Reduce accidental letter selection through gesture stabilization.
+* Reduce accidental letter selection through gesture stabilization.
+* Add backspace functionality.
+* Add keyboard or system text input.
+* Add a better letter confirmation mechanism.

 ---

-Project Background
+## Project Background

 This project was created as a personal hobby experiment to explore computer vision, hand tracking, and alternative methods of human computer interaction.

 The main idea was to investigate whether hand position and simple gestures could be combined to create a completely touchless alphabet input interface.

 ---

+## Project Status

+**Status: Completed Hobby Experiment**

+This project was originally developed as a personal hobby project.

+The repository preserves the original concept while providing documentation and a cleaner structure for future development.

+---

-Author
+## Author

-Sahil B Pillai
+**Sahil B Pillai**

 Engineer | Robotics & AI Enthusiast

 ---

-License
+## License

 This project is open source and available under the MIT License.